Anne McClain: Competitive sports

-McClain is an avid rugby player who has played in the Women's Premiership, the top level of the sport in England, and for the United States women's national rugby union team, known as the Women's Eagles.
+McClain is an avid rugby player who began playing the sport at Gonzaga University and the United States Military Academy.
+She played for Clifton Rugby Football Club in the Women's Premiership, the top level of the sport in England, as well as for domestic club teams including the Atlanta Harlequins and Seattle Rugby Club.
+She earned her first cap for the United States women's national rugby union team, known as the Women's Eagles, in 2004 and went on to captain and coach USA Rugby South.
 While her U.S. Army commitments thwarted her international career in rugby and prevented her participation in the 2006 Women's Rugby World Cup, she participated at that level for a decade interrupted only by her deployment to Iraq, and credits the sport for her success in becoming an astronaut.

 According to an interview published on the NASA Johnson YouTube channel, McClain said that the rugby training was helpful when training with a space suit in a neutral buoyancy pool.